phu0ngng/nccl/doc/source/env.rst

 Note: using ``mlx5_1`` without a preceding ``=`` will select ``mlx5_1`` as well as ``mlx5_10`` to ``mlx5_19``, if they exist.
 It is therefore always recommended to add the ``=`` prefix to ensure an exact match.

-Note: The is a fixed upper limit of 32 HCA devices supported in NCCL.
+Note: There is a fixed upper limit of 32 Host Channel Adapter (HCA) devices supported in NCCL.

 NCCL_IB_TIMEOUT
 ---------------